jamesoff/www-jamesoff-net/_posts/2017-11-22-alexa-skill.markdown

 * Name the function something like `alexa-cracker`.
 * Select **Python 3.6** for the runtime.
 For the Role, select **Create a custom role**, which will open a new window.
 In this window, select **Create a new IAM Role**, and enter a name like `alexa_cracker_role`.

-{% image half alexa-cracker/iam-role.png %}
+{% image half alexa-cracker/iam-role.png alt="Screenshot of creating IAM role" %}

 * Click **Allow**, which should return you to the Lambda setup with the new role name filled in.
 If it's not filled in, select it from the **Existing role** dropdown.
 * Click **Create Function**, and you should end up at the function Configuration page, which shows among other things the function code.
 We can't just paste in the Python here, as we're using the ask-alexa-pybot library.
 Instead, we'll need to upload a Zip file of the code and library.